 “I’m glad you said that… because she’s the one that asked for the background check,” I inform him and his face pales.

 “May I ask why?” he says.

-There is a picture of Louis.
+There’s a picture of Louis.
 His last name is Millfeld.
-The paper includes his address, Birthdate, height, and social security number—more than I hoped for.
+The paper includes his address, birthdate, height, and social security number—more than I hoped for.
 I type the information into my blackberry then take a picture of the picture and send it to Welch.
-I would have taken a picture of the whole form but I was afraid the information wouldn’t come out clearly.
+I would have taken a picture of the whole form, but I was afraid the information wouldn’t come out clearly.
 Welch will know to get on the background check first thing in the morning.
 I told him to put a rush on it since this guy is working for my parents and was hiding in the corner quietly stalking Ana in the library.

 I sit at my desk and watch her sleep.
 I can’t help but think about the last time she asked about someone being my sub.
 We were in the Marketplace—somewhere that I rarely go because I have no reason, but I went this time with Butterfly and who do we run into?